MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/tutorial-daemon-dotnet-call-api-build-app.md

 ---
-title: "Tutorial: Call a protected web API from your dotnet daemon application"
+title: "Tutorial: Call a protected web API from your .NET daemon application"
 description: Learn about how to call a protected web API from your .NET client daemon app.
 services: active-directory
 author: SHERMANOUKO